markwolfeman/ist653/calendar.markdown

 ------------

-# Unit 12: June 25 Open Lab Final Project and Review
+# Unit 12: June  Open Lab Final Project and Review

 - work on your Final Project
 - work on Test 2 / Job Announcment

 ------------

-# Unit 13:	June 28 Open Lab Final Project and Review
+# Unit 13:	June Open Lab Final Project and Review

 - work on Test 2 / Job Announcment

 ------------

-# Final Day	June 30 Open Lab Final Project and Review
+# Final Day	June  Open Lab Final Project and Review

 - Please hand in all assignments.
 - Test 2 / Create Job Announcement due
 - Omeka Final Project

-**Everything Must Be Handed In By June 30th**
+**Everything Must Be Handed In By Date:**

 ------------